niiniyare/dhool/ERP-UI-Documentation.md

       const role = this.roles.get(roleName)
       if (!role) continue

-      // Check document access in any module for (const moduleAccess of Object.values(role.modules)) {
+      for (const moduleAccess of Object.values(role.modules)) {
         if (!moduleAccess.enabled) continue

         const docAccess = moduleAccess.documents[resource.type]
         if (!docAccess) continue

-        // Map action to access property
         const actionScope = this.getActionScope(docAccess, action)
         if (actionScope && this.isBetterScope(actionScope, bestScope)) {
           bestScope = actionScope
         }

-        // Collect field restrictions
         if (docAccess.hiddenFields) {
           hiddenFields.push(...docAccess.hiddenFields)
         }